AIcalan/yolov3_butterfly/README.md

 not enough training data (only 400 training data was used)

 Step 2.
 Track and count real-time
+1. Train and transform the darknet weights into tensorflow tf file
-Tracking with Deep SORT and Tensorflow can run but not able to generate result video.
+2. Tracking with Deep SORT and Tensorflow can run but not able to generate result video.

 Running environment
 Local computer